InformationArchiTECH/ILPDFKit-Cordova-Plugin/README.md

 useDocumentsFolder - true/false.
 (If true we will serch for pdf in app's Documents folder otherwise in www folder) showSaveButton - true/false. fileNameToSave - file name of saved pdf.
-If not specified original pdf name used.
+If not specified original pdf name used. autoSave - true/false askToSaveBeforeClose - true/false (If true and any form field changed alert massage will appear on close)
 ```

 Event listener for Save functionality